 The Halcyon isn’t Mos Eisley Cantina, but I’d still recommend leaving droids at home too.
 Droid racing is a brief activity you might not even end up finding time to do, and it’s not worth the extra space to bring your own when you can use the droids on the ship for racing.

 Lock In Those Memories

-The first time around, it was harder to put our finger on just what made the experience both indescribable and at the same time something we couldn’t stop talking about.
-The incredible character interactions made us feel so connected to each of them that by the end of the second night, we couldn’t believe we’d only just met them the day before.
+Maybe it was the incredible character interactions that made us feel so connected to them that by the end of the second night, we couldn’t believe we’d only just met them the day before.
 My 8-year-old knew perfectly well that Rey was an actor, but his passion and excitement as he spoke to her about what he’d learned during his missions that might help the Resistance was like nothing I’ve ever seen from him.
 Watching my slightly shy 5-year-old march up to his beloved Lt.
-Croy to out his big brother for helping the Resistance is another memory I will hold forever.
+Croy to out his big brother for helping the Resistance is a memory I will hold forever.

 This is a common question but my firm answer is no. You arrive to the Halcyon no earlier than 1pm the first day, and spend half of the second day on Batuu, and depart by 10am on the third day, so you’re really never inside for more than half a day.
 If you’re desperate for fresh air, you can always head to the Climate Simulator, an open air space that “simulates” the climate of the planet it’s heading to.
 You are also able to leave Galactic Starcruiser at any time if you need or want to.